The Trump Hotel Is Opening a Fine-Dining Kosher Pop-Up Restaurant

 Kosher dining options are few and far between in the Washington area.
 But for three days, the Trump hotel will be converting one of its banquet rooms into a fine-dining, certified-kosher restaurant offering a prix-fixe menu for $150 per person.
-The pop-up coincides with the annual conference for American Israel Public Affairs Committee (AIPAC) from March 1 to 3, which brings in 20,000 attendees.
+The pop-up coincides with the annual conference for American Israel Public Affairs Committee (AIPAC) from March 1 to 3, which brings 20,000 attendees to the convention center.

 The makeshift restaurant, located in the hotel’s Franklin Study, will offer a three-course menu from 6 to 10:30 PM.
 To start: a choice of salad or soup (wild mushroom or potato-leek).
 Main course options include Moroccan-style Cornish hen with green olives, pan-seared halibut, ribeye steak with bordelaise sauce, or tofu with stuffed acorn squash.
 For dessert, Belgian chocolate cake or fresh fruit tartlets.
 A bar will also serve kosher wines plus snacks like crudites with hummus or “Asian crunch mix.”